Pros & Cons of Joining Greek Life

 Time Commitment

-Because Greek life involves so many events, and members are expected to participate, joining a sorority or fraternity means a huge time commitment.
+Because Greek life involves so many events, and members are expected to participate, joining a sorority or fraternity generally requires a large time commitment.

-Spending too much time on Greek life activities and not enough on studying or working at internships could have a negative impact on a student’s future.
+Spending too much time on Greek life activities and not enough on studying or working at internships could have a negative impact on your future.

 Determining Whether or Not to Join Greek Life

-If you’re concerned about being able to afford the cost of joining a fraternity or sorority, keep in mind that there are a number of ways to cover the cost of college tuition and living expenses, including grants, scholarships, subsidized and unsubsidized federal student loans, and private student loans.
+And if finances are a major concern, remember there are a number of ways to pay for college, including grants, scholarships, subsidized and unsubsidized federal student loans, and private student loans.

 💡 Quick Tip: It’s a good idea to understand the pros and cons of private student loans and federal student loans before committing to them.